Strong Women: Reducing the impact of intimate partner violence and substance use on women’s health.

 Role on the project: Principal Investigator, Strong Women

 Dr. Poole is the Director of the Centre of Excellence for Women’s Health, and a leader on online participatory methods for knowledge generation and exchange on complex women’s health issues.
 She has co-led system change initiatives and co-developed toolkits, training curricula and guidelines on trauma-informed practice with organizations, institutions and governments across Canada.
-She has published over 125 academic papers, book chapters and technical reports over the past decade, and co-authored or edited five books with Dr. Lorraine Greaves.
 She has a strong commitment to working with Indigenous partners to incorporate strengths based and Indigenous wellness approaches in all health and substance use related initiatives.
 She received an Honorary Doctor of Laws Degree from the Justice Institute of BC in 2021 for her work in advancing women’s health including trauma-informed practice and the treatment of substance use and addiction.
-She will co-lead the development of and training for the workbook and social support intervention with onsite facilitators.
+She will co-lead the development of and training for the workbook and social support intervention with onsite facilitators during the pilot and implementation phases and lead the development of the knowledge translation products and knowledge dissemination processes.

 Dr. Lorraine Greaves